hanszhang717/hancezhang-blog/content/en/posts/repetition-over-perfection.md

 - Designing commitment devices that make continuation easier
 - Choosing incremental habits over restrictive ones

-You can't "decide" to be twice as smart.
+You can't *will* yourself to be twice as smart.
 But you can absolutely engineer your environment to double your consistency.

 **This is the ultimate leverage point.** Not because it's fair, but because it's *within your control.*